 Universal access to water: a way to go together

-Water is essential for socio-economic development, energy, food production, ecosystems, and the survival of human beings.
+Access to water is essential for socio-economic development, energy, food production, ecosystems, and the survival of human beings.
 Therefore, universal water access is a matter of rights.

 In July 2020, the United Nations General Assembly recognized the access to water and sanitation as a fundamental human right.
-This means between 50 and 100 liters of water per person per day: safe, acceptable, affordable and physically accessible (the source must be less than 1,000 meters from the home and its collection should not exceed 30 minutes).
+This means between 50 and 100 liters of water per person per day: safe, acceptable, affordable and physically accessible.
+The source must be less than 1,000 meters from the home and its collection should not exceed 30 minutes.
 Also, water is included in the UN Development Strategy: Sustainable Development Goal (SDG) 6 is focused into ‘guarantee the availability of water and its sustainable management and sanitation for all’.
 The goal of this objective includes both aspects of the water cycle and sanitation systems.

 With all these data, the solution to the water shortage stands out as a primary objective for the entire society, involving both the public and private sectors.
 One of the values that we pursue at GENAQ daily is precisely that: to contribute to making access to drinking water a reality throughout the world.